Grozny-City: Facade Clocks

 Each pair of hands is made of seawater-resistant aluminium, statically and dynamically balanced.
 They measure 7300 mm for the minute hand, and 5500 mm for the hour hand.

 2013 fire

 On April 3, 2013, the Facade Clocks caught fire and one side of the 40-story building was engulfed in flames.
 No one was injured or killed in the blaze.
 More than 100 firefighters and 16 fire engines fought the blaze.
 The building known locally as "Olympus" housed a 5 star luxury hotel and an apartment belonging to French film star and French tax exile Gérard Depardieu, whose apartment was on the 27th floor facing the "Heart of Grozny."

+December 2025 drone attack

+On 5 December 2025, an office tower in the complex sustained significant damage as a result of a Ukrainian long range drone attack.
+A large portion of the building facade was damaged in the resulting explosion and a fire occurred in the aftermath.